protonemedia/laravel-cross-eloquent-search/README.md

 ## Usage

 Start your search query by adding one or more models to search through.
 Call the `add` method with the class name of the model and the column you want to search through.
 Then call the `get` method with the search term, and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.

-By default, the results are sorted in ascending order by the `updated_at` column.
+By default, the results are sorted in ascending order by the *updated* column.
+In most cases, this column is `updated_at`.
+If you've [customized](https://laravel.com/docs/master/eloquent#timestamps) your model's `UPDATED_AT` constant, or overwritten the `getUpdatedAtColumn` method, this package will use the customized column.

 ```php
 use ProtoneMedia\LaravelCrossEloquentSearch\Search;